javaducky/demo-k6-operator/README.md

 Once signed up, update the Prometheus endpoint, user, and password (api-key) placeholders for your account in the following commands.

-> :point-right: Take a look at the [k6 docs](https://k6.io/docs/results-output/real-time/grafana-cloud/) for more information on setting up your account and API key.
+> :point_right: Take a look at the [k6 docs](https://k6.io/docs/results-output/real-time/grafana-cloud/) for more information on setting up your account and API key.

 ```shell
 # Create a ConfigMap with our non-secret configuration for our cloud account